Particular/NServiceBus.Bootstrap.WindowsService/README.md

 ### How to use

 Create a new Console Application and install the nuget package.
-A minimal NServiceBus configuration will be setup for you along with a `ProgramService` class that can be used as both a interactive console for development purposes and a windows service for production use.
+A minimal NServiceBus configuration will be setup for you along with a `ProgramService.cs` class that can be used as both a interactive console for development purposes and a windows service for production use.

+**Note that it will also delete the default `Program.cs` since it is superseded by `ProgramService.cs`**

 ### Single use nuget